Skip to content

 December 26, 1985, a Clear Creek man from Bell County stated he would fight the Left Beaver Coal Company in court since the Cabinet for Natural Resources and Environmental Protection upheld the company’s coal washing permit.
 He said he knew the fight was a losing battle and they had already destroyed everything he and his wife had built.
 Experts stated the groundwater would not clean up in his lifetime.

 December 26, 1985, a coin toss decided the Richmond City Commissioner race when both candidates received 1,420 votes.
-The winner, Marshall McAninch, went out to dinner with Merle Winburn, the loser, after the toss, with their wives.
+Marshall McAninch and Merle Winburn dined with their wives after the conclusion.

 December 26, 1985, Muhammad Ali received a luxury face spa treatment at Louisville’s Patsy Stone’s Cosmetic Studio.
 During his 2 ½ hour session, Ali spoke on various subjects and provided magic tricks for the locals and press.
 “I am so proud to be from Louisville,” he said.
 “I’ve conquered the boxing world, and when people think of the best in the world, he’s from Louisville.”
 Ali came to Louisville to visit Odessa, his mother, for the holidays.

 December 26, 1990, Dr. Chandra Varia and her husband donated $100,000 to help battered women in Eastern Kentucky through a grant administered by Prestonsburg Community College.
-The college stated the gift was a godsend.
+The college described it as a godsend.

-December 26, 1991, the Lexington Ball announced the last dance would be in 1992.
-The Ball was Lexington’s oldest and largest charitable function, which had raised $3 million since it started in 1970.
+December 26, 1991, the Lexington Ball announced 1992 would be the last dance, Lexington’s oldest and largest charitable function, which had raised $3 million since it started in 1970.

 December 26, 1994, Eastern Kentucky doctors joined forces and created their own Health Maintenance Organization (HMO) group.
-The good doctors did this as a response to the large corporate healthcare companies trying to take their patients away.
+Corporate healthcare had invaded the city.

 December 26, 1996, ex-Lee County Sherriff Johnny Mann wed in prison.
-Mann was sentenced for taking bribes from drug smugglers.
-He caught got on tape telling the FBI he was going “to make every dime he can for the next four years.”
+Six years earlier, Mann aided smugglers moving drugs through the Commonwealth.
+He worked in cooperation with other county sheriffs.
+The FBI taped him saying he wanted “to make every dime he can for the next four years.”

 On December 26, 1996, the federal government formally adopted and approved High Definition Television (HDTV) technical standards after nine years of testing and debate.
 MLB baseball televised their 1st HDTV game on opening day in 1998 when the Rangers played the White Sox in Texas.